Work from home burnout: 5 red flags and ways to prevent them

 Can working from home cause burnout?

-Working from home exposes people to a form of dual-stress.
-Prolonged exposure to such dual-stress can lead to isolation, exhaustion, and depression that can be categorized as burnout.
+Working from home exposes people to a form of dual stress.
+Prolonged exposure to such dual stress can lead to isolation, exhaustion, and depression which can be categorized as burnout.

-How can I overcome burnout from working at home?
+How can I overcome from working at home burnout?

 How long does work burnout last?